mage-os/devdocs/installation-guide.md

 This command requires several options to properly configure the environment.
 It sets up the database connection, initializes admin credentials, configures base URLs, and installs required modules.

+Please create a database in MySQL or MariaDB to contain your new Mage-OS or Magento installation.

 ### Example command

 ```bash